 Armored Combat Vehicle [ACV]

-The term "armored infantry fighting vehicle" [AIFV] means an armored combat vehicle which is designed and equipped primarily to transport a combat infantry squad, which normally provides the capability for the troops to deliver fire from inside the vehicle under armoured protection, and which is armed with an integral or organic cannon of at least 20 millimeters caliber and sometimes an antitank missile launcher.
+The term "armored infantry fighting vehicle" [AIFV] means an armored combat vehicle which is designed and equipped primarily to transport a combat infantry squad, which normally provides the capability for the troops to deliver fire from inside the vehicle under armored protection, and which is armed with an integral or organic cannon of at least 20 millimeters caliber and sometimes an antitank missile launcher.
 Armored infantry fighting vehicles serve as the principal weapon system of armored infantry or mechanised infantry or motorised infantry formations and units of ground forces.

 While tanks were employed by combatants in World War I, armored transport for foot soldiers did not become a reality until the eve of the Second World War.
 At that time, the German Wehrmacht and the US Army simultaneously developed the concept of mechanized infantry, and created armored personnel carriers (APC) to equip high-mobility units.
 As with its German counterpart, the American M3 "half-track" was a thinly-armored, open-topped vehicle.
 It provided protection from small arms fire and shrapnel, but the infantry squad remained vulnerable to shrapnel from air-bursts of artillery shells.